Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 Most of March is winter.
 Even after the 21st, you’ll still need to bring winter hiking gear.

 Waterproof hiking boots, gaiters, and microspikes are essential.
-I once experienced a scary moment in April, route-finding in wet socks while the sun was going down, and I’ll never again forget to bring my gaiters!
+I once experienced a scary moment in April, route-finding in wet socks while the sun was going down, and I’ll never again forget to bring my gaiters.

 Bringing snowshoes widens the activities and trails you can choose from.
 Without them, you may reach a point where your only option is to turn around—unless you don’t mind post-holing, when you sink deep into soft snow with each step, often up to your knees or thighs.